frymimori/c-sorter/README.md

 gcc -o c-sorter -pedantic-errors -std=c89 sorter.c test.c
 ```

-The output from the command `./c-sorter` is a sorted array.
+The output from the command `./c-sorter` is a sorted array of integers.

 ``` console
 ./c-sorter